mlbowser/journal2020/content/Journal_2020.md

 no pupae.
 I collected this (vial BOLD-QK7).

 We drove further east to HAK4, which had been burned in the Swan Lake Fire.
-This was severely burned, which downed black spruce and aspen all over and *Marchantia* and fireweed populating it.
+This was severely burned, whith downed black spruce and aspen all over and *Marchantia* and fireweed populating it.
 Dawn filled out a CBI datasheet here.
 I left just as we were getting started on this plot.